-This blog is about the process of learning - which is more complex than most people consider.
+The process of learning is more complex than most people consider.
 We're really fascinated by the topic of unlearning.
 We first wrote about it here - unlearning is the new learning.
 In our experience, once the baggage of unlearning is dropped, learning and performance improvement can be turbo-charged.

 Why is unlearning important?